Recently a known SEO (name reserved) inquired me about some aspects of IDF (Inverse Document Frequency). Below are three of his questions.

 I am partially reproducing/editing my responses, so it might help other SEOs with similar questions.

-Questions 1 and 3 are related so I will answer both now.
-After that, I will answer question 2.
+Questions 1 and 3 are related so I will answer both first.

 1) Why is a log function used for calculating IDF?